Optimality Conditions for Multivariate Chebyshev Approximation: A Survey: Convex optimization optimality conditions

 The corresponding kernel condition is not anymore an obvious equivalence of the finite strict convex hull condition~\eqref{eq:finite-convex-hull-strict-uniqueness}, like~\eqref{eq:kernel-condition} was obviously equivalent to~\eqref{eq:finite-convex-hull-condition}: here we need to use Stiemke's alternative theorem, which asserts that for an arbitrary matrix $G=\bigl( \, g_1 \ \cdots \ g_k \, \bigr)\in\R^{n\times k}$ we have

-The left side of the equivalence says that the directional derivative of the linear pointwise maximum $l(u)=\max\{g_1^Tu,\ldots,g_k^Tu\}$ is positive in all directions $0\neq v\in\R^n$.
+The left side of the equivalence says that the directional derivative of the linear pointwise maximum $l(u)=\max\{g_1^Tu,\ldots,g_k^Tu\}$ is nonnegative in all directions $0\neq v\in\R^n$.
 The right side is a strict kernel condition, where the kernel vector has positive components, instead of nonnegative components in~\eqref{eq:kernel-condition}.
-Informally, Stiemke's alternative theorem says that subgradients points toward all directions, i.e., $\sum u_ig_i=0$ for some $u_i>0$, if and only if the directional derivative of $l(u)$ is positive in all directions $0\neq u\in\R^n$.
-Formally, by Proposition~\ref{prop:strong-uniqueness} the condition~\eqref{eq:finite-convex-hull-strict-uniqueness} is equivalent to $l(u)$ having a positive directional derivative in all directions.
+Informally, Stiemke's alternative theorem says that subgradients points toward all directions, i.e., $\sum u_ig_i=0$ for some $u_i>0$, if and only if the directional derivative of $l(u)$ is non-negative in all directions $0\neq u\in\R^n$.
+The fact that $G$ is full rank must be deduced to conclude formally: by Proposition~\ref{prop:strong-uniqueness} the condition~\eqref{eq:finite-convex-hull-strict-uniqueness} is equivalent to $l(u)$ having a positive directional derivative in all directions.
 With $G=\big( \, g_1 \ \cdots \ g_k \, \bigr)\in\R^{n\times k}$, this condition can be expressed by $\forall v\in\R^n, G^Tv\leq0\Rightarrow v=0$.
 This implies that $G$ is full rank, so we have the following equivalent condition: G full rank and $\forall v\in\R^n, G^Tv\leq0\Rightarrow G^Tv=0$.
 Finally, applying Stiemke's alternative theorem give the following equivalent kernel characterization of optimality with strong uniqueness:

 \begin{corollary} Let $E$ be a generating set of subgradients.
 The sharp optimality conditions of Proposition~\ref{prop:strong-uniqueness} hold for some $r>0$ if and only if

 where $G=\big( \, g_1 \ \cdots \ g_k \, \bigr)\in\R^{n\times k}$.
 The number $k$ of subgradients is greater than $n$ (because $G$ is full rank with a nontrivial kernel) and can be chosen less or equal to $2n$. \end{corollary} The following example illustrates the subtlety of Steinitz's theorem and Stiemke's alternative theorem. \begin{example} Continuing Example~\ref{ex:norm1-opt}, let $m(a)=|a_1|+|a_2|$.
 We have $\partial m(0)=\conv E$ with $E=\{(-1,-1)^T,(-1,1)^T,(1,-1)^T,(1,1)^T\}$.
 Subgradient matrices with two columns